DmitryUlyanov/dmitryulyanov.github.io/_posts/2016-05-11-feed-forward-neural-doodle.md

 title: "Feed-forward neural doodle"
 author: Dmitry Ulyanov
 ---
 Sometimes you sigh you cannot draw, aren’t you?
 It takes time to master the skills, and you have more important things to do :) What if you could only sketch the picture like a 3-years old and everything else is done by a computer so your sketch looks like a real painting?
 It will certainly happen in near future.
-In fact several algorithms which do the thing very well were proposed recently, yet they take at least several minutes to render your masterpiece using a high-end hardware.
+In fact several algorithms that do the thing very well were proposed recently, yet they take at least several minutes to render your masterpiece using a high-end hardware.
 We make a step towards making such things available for everybody and present an [online demo](http://likemo.net/) of our fast algorithm.

 <p align="center">
 <iframe frameborder="0" src="http://likemo.net/?iframe-mode=1" width="750" height="480"></iframe>